yeahmoeee/interesting_programming_problems/Remove Element/README.md

 ### Algorithm:
 1. Set variable "i" to 0.
-2. Iterate through "nums"
+2. Iterate through "nums".
-       -If the value is equal to "val", then do nothing.
+     - If the value is equal to "val", then do nothing.
-       -Else, set "nums" at index "i" to the value and then increment "i" by 1.
+     - Else, set "nums" at index "i" to the value and then increment "i" by 1.
 3. Return "i".

 ### Analysis: